Satake clan: Boshin war

 After the restoration of imperial rule in late 1867, the Boshin War broke out in early 1868, pitting the coalition of southern domains against the forces of the former Tokugawa shogunate.
 After the city of Edo fell, remnants of the Tokugawa forces retreated northward, and the fighting followed northward.
 The Satake clan was a signatory to the pact that formed the Ōuetsu Reppan Dōmei, the alliance of anti-Satchō northern domains led by the Sendai Domain.
 The Satake clan's delegation at Shiroishi, the alliance's headquarters, was led by the clan elder (karō) Tomura Yoshiari.
 However, the Satake had political difficulties with the alliance, which culminated in the murder, in Akita, of a delegation from Sendai on August 21, 1868, and the display of the messengers' gibbeted heads in the Akita castle town.
 The Sendai delegation, led by Shimo Matazaemon, was dispatched to request the Akita domain to hand over Kujō Michitaka and other officials of the imperial delegation that had been originally sent to the region to gather support for the imperial cause.
 The Satake then backed out of the alliance and supported the imperial army; eleven days later, on September 1, 1868 the Tsugaru clan of the neighboring Hirosaki domain followed suit.
 In response, the pro-alliance domains of Morioka and Ichinoseki sent troops to attack Kubota.
 Kubota forces were hard-pressed to defend their territory, with the result that the alliance troops had made serious advances before the war's end; Yokote Castle was burned, and by October 7, Morioka troops took Ōdate, the last of the Akita domain's castles.
 In early 1869, Satake Yoshitaka formally gave up the domain's registers to the imperial government, and was made imperial governor of the Akita domain (han chiji).
 In mid-1869, the imperial government rewarded the service rendered by the main line of the Satake clan, by raising its income by 20,000 koku.
 The heads of all the Satake clan's branches were relieved of office as daimyō in 1871, and ordered to relocate to Tokyo.

 Meiji and beyond

 In the Meiji era, Satake Yoshitaka was ennobled with the title of marquess (kōshaku).
 Satake Yoshisato of Iwasaki received the title of viscount (shishaku).
 The North Satake family received the title of baron (danshaku).

 Yoshitaka's son Yoshinao served in the Imperial Japanese Army, and fought in the Satsuma Rebellion.

-Norihisa Satake, the current governor of Akita Prefecture, is a descendant of the North Satake branch of the clan.
+Norihisa Satake, the former governor of Akita Prefecture, is a descendant of the North Satake branch of the clan.